mmakarmit/Software-Engineering-Portfolio/week2_setup.md

 Although tasks can be completed on GitHub itself, the integration aspect of Visual Studio with GitHub allows for a lot of tasks to completed from the IDE and pushed to GitHub.
-This is ideal for developers, especially ones who are extremely comfortable with this particlar IDE.
+This is ideal for developers, especially ones who are extremely comfortable with this particular IDE.

 The way this configuration is built allows for excellent scalability and accessibility.
 Both tools can handle very complex builds, like builds with multiple solutions and repositories.
 Moreover, as GitHub is cloud based it is